MicrosoftDocs/well-architected/well-architected/resiliency/design-requirements.md

 > [!NOTE]
 > Higher SLAs provided for virtual machines and associated related platform services require at least two replica nodes deployed to either an availability set or across two or more availability zones.
 For more information, see [SLA for Virtual Machines](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services).

-#### How is the client traffic routed to the application for region, zone, or network outage?
+#### How is the client traffic routed to the application for region, availability zone, or network outage?

-If there's a major outage, client traffic should be routable to application deployments that remain available across other regions or zones.
+If there's a major outage, client traffic should be routable to application deployments that remain available across other regions or availability zones.
 This situation is ultimately where cross-premises connectivity and global load balancing should be used, depending on whether the application is internal or external facing.
 Services such as Azure Front Door, Azure Traffic Manager, or third-party content delivery networks can route traffic across regions based on application health discovered by using health probes.
 For more information, see [Traffic Manager endpoint monitoring](/azure/traffic-manager/traffic-manager-monitoring).

 ## Meet data platform requirements